 Component.
-A constituent that is deliberately added at any level for its continued presence in the final product to provide a specific characteristic, appearance, or quality10 or a contaminant that was not deliberately added but is present above 0.01% by weight in the product.
+A constituent that is deliberately added at any level for its continued presence in the final product to provide a specific characteristic, appearance, or quality, or a contaminant that was not deliberately added but is present in the product at least at 0.01% by weight.